LilyAsFlora/Ririi/doc/names.md

 # Rirī Names

-A collection of (hypothetical) given names constructed from my favourite Rirī vocabulary.
-Although the European speaker would perceive the majority as feminine, none of the following are tied to gender.
+The essence of Riri!
+Here's a collection of names constructed from my favourite vocabulary.
+Although the European speaker would perceive the majority as feminine, none are tied to a particular gender identity.

 **Estia** `[ɛs.ti.a]` — intelligent, well-crafted, prideful (lit. "work of writing")